DaisyDisk review: a disk analyzer for Mac

 - Disk Selector

 DaisyDisk isn’t limited to analyzing your Mac’s hard drive.
 It can give you a definitive breakdown of any drive connected to your computer, including external hard drives and backup disks.
-If you know what you’re looking for, the Scan Folder tool lets you focus on individual folders without having to dig through the main interface.
+If you know what you’re looking for, the Scan Folder tool lets you focus on individual folders without digging through the main interface.

-DaisyDisk is capable of offering useful suggestions about which files can be deleted to free up more space.
-By flagging purgeable area and smaller orphaned items for deletion, it can help guide your disk cleanup.
+DaisyDisk is capable of offering valuable suggestions about which files can be deleted to free up more space.
+It can help guide your disk cleanup by flagging purgeable areas and smaller orphaned items suitable for deletion.

-DaisyDisk is great for the casual Mac user looking to speed up their computer, but it’s not the only option.
-Another strong contender is CleanMyMac X, which includes a seamless disk speed optimizer that can achieve many of the same results with fewer steps.
+DaisyDisk is great for casual Mac users looking to speed up their computer, but it’s not the only option.
+Another solid competitor for consideration is CleanMyMac X. This app has a seamless disk speed optimizer that helps to achieve the same results in fewer steps.

 What makes DaisyDisk unique?

 There are plenty of disk space analyzers out there, all jockeying for being the one for you.
 Some boast a wide range of features.
 Some combine the analyzer with lots of other tools.
 And some make intelligent suggestions about what you should delete.

 DaisyDisk distinguishes itself from the pack with its stunning visual design, speed, and ease of use.
 Here’s the rundown:

 - DaisyDisk is one of the nicest-looking disk analyzers available.
 The candy-colored wheel the app uses to represent your disk is visually engaging and easy to understand.
 At a glance, it lets you see which files are taking up the biggest “slice of the pie,” which makes exploration easy and pleasing to the eye.
 The color contrasts also help illustrate the relations between different areas of your Mac.